-Financial liabilities are classified as financial liabilities measured at fair value through profit or loss, or loans and financing, as the case may be.
+Financial liabilities are classified as financial liabilities measured at fair value through profit or loss, or financial liabilities at amortized cost, as the case may be.
 The Company determines how its financial liabilities are classified upon their initial recognition.

-The financial liabilities are initially recognized at fair value and, in the case of loans and financing, include directly related transaction costs.
+The financial liabilities are initially recognized at fair value and, in the case of financial liabilities at amortized cost, include directly related transaction costs.

-Notes to financial statements (Continued)

-December 31, 2018 and 2017

-(In thousands of reais, unless otherwise stated)
+Notes to financial statements (Continued) December 31, 2019 and 2018 (In thousands of reais, unless otherwise stated)

-Presentation of financial statements and summary of significant accounting practices (Continued)
+2. Presentation of financial statements and summary of significant accounting practices (Continued)